Roberto González-Monjas: Teacher and educator

-Roberto González-Monjas is the co-founder and artistic director of Iberacademy in Medellín, Colombia, a non-profit organization which aims at creating an efficient and sustainable model of musical education in Latin America, focusing on vulnerable segments of population and supporting highly talented young musicians.
-He also works with other educational institutions such as the New World Symphony orchestra in Miami and the Verbier Festival junior orchestra in Switzerland.
+Roberto González-Monjas is the co-founder and artistic director of Iberacademy in Medellín, Colombia, a non-profit organisation which aims at creating an efficient and sustainable model of musical education in Latin America, focusing on vulnerable segments of the population and supporting highly talented young musicians.
+He also works with other educational institutions such as Sinfonía por el Perú and the Verbier Festival junior orchestra in Switzerland.
 He is a violin professor at the Guildhall School of Music and Drama in London.

 Instrument

 He plays a Giuseppe Guarneri ‘filius Andreae’ violin from around 1710.
 Its purchase was made possible thanks to five families from the city of Winterthur and the Rychenberg Foundation.
 He also owns a violin made by Stephan von Baehr in 2011.

 Discography

-His debut recording features Wolfgang Amadeus Mozart′s Haffner Serenade and Othmar Schoeck′s Serenade Op.
-1 with the Musikkollegium Winterthur, and was released in October 2017 by Claves Records.
+Together with the Musikkollegium Winterthur, he has released albums featuring music by Wolfgang Amadeus Mozart, C.P.E.
+Bach, and Sergei Prokofiev, as well as a triptych of recordings presenting Mozart's last three symphonies alongside works by Andrea Tarrodi, Diana Syrse, Hannah Kendall, Josef Haydn, Michael Haydn, and Ludwig van Beethoven.

+Following his debut recording with the Mozarteum Orchester Salzburg — which included Mozart's Colloredo Serenade and Serenata Notturna — Berlin Classics released a recording of Mozart's complete violin concertos in January 2026.

 He also contributed to Reinhard Goebel's recording of Johann Sebastian Bach′s Brandenburg Concerti with the Berliner Barocksolisten for Sony Classical.
-His last recording featured Symphonies and Flute Concertos by Carl Philipp Emanuel Bach.